semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-shared-library-with-semgrep.md

   }
 }
 `````
-Note that line 1 must have the name of the shared library, and the function invoked (semgrepFullScan) must have the name of the groovy file created before semgrepFullScan.groovy
+Note that line 1 must have the name of the shared library, and the function invoked (semgrepFullScan) must have the name of the groovy file created before -> semgrepFullScan.groovy

 ## Conclusions
 Using Jenkins Shared Library can simplify your pipelines and avoid code duplications along with all your projects.
-And if you need to change the snippet, for example, adding some flags, it will take some seconds because the change is only in one single and centralised place.
+And if you need to change the snippet, for example, adding some flags, it will take you some seconds because the change is only in one single and centralised place.